 So, how do you make your long-distance marriage work?

-How to ensure the distance does not sow weakness in what you both have worked so hard to build?
+How to ensure the distance does not weaken what you have worked so hard to build?

-Here’s some long-distance marriage advice that could come in handy, whether you are dating a foreigner and want to marry him, or one of you frequently travels for work.
+Here are some long-distance marriage tips that could come in handy, whether you are dating a foreigner and want to marry them or if one of you frequently travels for work.

-For your long-distance marriage to work, you need to be on the same page in terms of expectations.
+For your long-distance marriage to work, you must be on the same page regarding expectations.